Film Lighting How great filmmakers create drama

 As an example, let’s talk about another A24 film from the same year – Midsommar (2019).
 The movie being a horror-thriller genre film, director Ari Aster and cinematographer Pawel Pogorzelsky used high key lighting throughout the film, making it evenly bright and less contrasting.
 This helped in visualizing many of the beauty shots in the film, and the tone of the movie was kept to be lighter, flipping the psyche of the narrative by concealing the underlying horror.

-Now that we have the idea about basic hard and soft and high key and low key lighting, let us learn about some other standard artistic film lighting techniques.
+Now that we have the idea about basic hard and soft and high key and low key lighting, let us learn about some other standard artistic film lighting techniques that enhance the art of lighting in cinema.

 Motivated Lighting